Priyanshi-Raj/NFT/README.md

 ## 🚀 Future Plans
 - Integrate Smart Contract
-- Add more domains to own
+- Add more domains for ownership
 - Platform to create Digital Art